yoshi-roberts/dev-container/README.md

 ### Included

-> Note that this is all running on a alpine linux base image.
+> Note that this is all running on a arch linux base image.

 The shell is [fish](https://fishshell.com/) running the [starship](https://starship.rs/) prompt.<br>